 The flexibility of both our programs and our business hours allows for students to attend on either an intensive basis—between four and six hours a day, five days a week—or on a part-time basis during, or outside of, school hours.
 We can adapt classes to fulfill the recommendations of the initial assessment and to suit your schedule.

-Did you know that we have psychologists who can administer psychoeducational assessments in Toronto and Calgary?
+Did you know that we have psychologists who can administer psychoeducational assessments in Calgary?
 The psychoeducational assessment is most suited to students who require a school Individual Program Plan (IPP), or who are applying for entrance into private schools or schools which serve the needs of unique learners.

 A reading program designed to systematically teach reading and spelling.
 It is as much a proven effective remediation solution for struggling students as it is an excellent enrichment program for able readers.
 Discover Reading© is also appropriate for early learners whose parents wish to provide them with a proper foundation in reading.

 Three different levels--Beginner, Basic and Advanced--accommodate students of all ages and abilities.

 Our math program provides instruction for students requiring development or refinement of their understanding of mathematical concepts, arithmetic and their applications.

 The program covers all curriculum areas from Grades 1 through 9, following the objectives of the Western and Northern Canadian Protocol’s (WNCP) Common Curriculum Framework, as well as the Ontario Curriculum.

 For students who seek to more clearly express thoughts through written language, Discover Writing© hones each student’s written language skills while offering them strategies for connecting their mental imagery to their writing.
 Many students who struggle with the writing process can experience difficulty with mental imagery in the first place.
 Such students are often enrolled in Discover Writing© in conjunction with, or following, sessions in Discover Meaning©.